Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/mac-installing-mariadb.md

 ## Help, the password is wrong

 I had the issue where my password didn't work because of the running instance of MySQL.
-First of all, stop the running MySQL instance using the Settings => MySQL interface.
+First of all, stop running MySQL instances using the Settings => MySQL interface.

 Now you can run the following command: